 Another imaging technique that employs an MLA is the phase-detection autofocus (PDAF) camera~\cite{21_kikuchi_125_2024,22_fukuda_compressed_nodate}.
 In 2021, OmniVision launched its first image sensor for smartphones (OV50A) with 100\% phase-detection coverage~\cite{23_noauthor_ov50a_nodate}.
-This sensor employs the quad-pixel PDAF technology, in which every $2\times2$ pixel group is covered by a single microlens, enabling all pixels to participate in phase detection while maintaining full imaging capability.
-Previous research has revealed the potential of PDAF sensors for 3D imaging~\cite{24_jutamulia_phase_2022}.
-In this work, we investigate the potential of a quad-pixel PDAF sensor for QPI, and introduce \textit{Quad-Pixel Phase Gradient Imaging} (QP$^{2}$GI), a single-shot QPI method based on a quad-pixel PDAF sensor.
+This sensor employs the quad-pixel PDAF technology, where each $2\times2$ pixel group is covered by a single microlens, enabling all pixels to participate in phase detection while maintaining full imaging capability.
+Prior research has demonstrated the potential of PDAF sensors for 3D imaging~\cite{24_jutamulia_phase_2022}.
+In this work, we explore the potential of a quad-pixel PDAF sensor for QPI, and introduce \textit{Quad-Pixel Phase Gradient Imaging} (QP$^{2}$GI), a single-shot QPI method based on such sensors.
 Here, \textit{P}$^{2}$ simultaneously denotes the \textit{Pixel} and \textit{Phase} aspects of the method, as well as the $2\times2$ pixel structure employed for phase-gradient detection.
-In this configuration, the local optical phase gradient is inferred from estimating spot displacements under each microlens, which is similar to a conventional SHWS; however, unlike a typical SHWS that uses large microlenses each mapped onto tens or hundreds of pixels, the quad-pixel PDAF sensor integrates a dense microlens array directly on the image sensor, with each microlens covering only four pixels (Fig.~\ref{fig1}a).
-This compact geometry effectively performs wavefront sampling at the image plane, allowing the captured image to retain high spatial resolution after pixel binning while encoding local optical phase-gradient information within each pixel group.
-The sensor has a pixel width of $1.008~\mu\text{m}$.
-After binning all pixels within each $2\times2$ pixel group, the pixel-limited spatial resolution is approximately $4~\mu\text{m}/M$, where $M$ denotes the magnification of the imaging system.
-Leveraging this architecture, our work demonstrates that commercially available quad-pixel PDAF sensors originally designed for smartphone cameras has the potential to serve as a compact, low-cost, and single-shot platform for QPI.
+In this configuration, the local optical phase gradient is inferred from estimating spot displacements under each microlens, which is similar to a conventional SHWS; however, unlike a typical SHWS that uses large microlenses (each mapped onto tens or hundreds of pixels), the quad-pixel PDAF sensor integrates a dense microlens array directly on the image sensor, with each microlens covering only four pixels (Fig.~\ref{fig1}a).
+This compact geometry effectively performs wavefront sampling at the image plane.
+After pixel binning, the captured image retains high spatial resolution while encoding local optical phase-gradient information within each pixel group.
+The sensor features a pixel width of $1.008$ $\mathrm{\mu}\text{m}$.
+After binning all pixels within each $2\times2$ pixel group, the pixel-limited spatial resolution is approximately $4~\mathrm{\mu}\text{m}/M$, where $M$ denotes the magnification of the imaging system.
+By leveraging this architecture, our work demonstrates that commercially available quad-pixel PDAF sensors--originally designed for smartphone cameras--have the potential to act as compact, low-cost, single-shot platforms for QPI.